anna-dor-plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

            the image

-.. note:: Plumsail Docuuments support anonymous authentication only.
+.. note:: Plumsail Documents support anonymous authentication only.
 To use a link to a picture stored in SharePoint, please, create a guest link and replace **guestacces.aspx** string with **download.aspx** one.
 Your link should look something like this: https://yourDomain.sharepoint.com/_layouts/15/download.aspx?docid=DocID&authkey=AuthKey